List of Total Nonstop Action Wrestling tournaments: Bound for Glory Series

-Feast or Fired

-The Feast or Fired match is a pole match featured in Total Nonstop Action Wrestling.
-In the match, all four ring posts have poles attached, and a briefcase hangs from each pole.
-The match features a large group of participants, who attempt to scale the turnbuckles and grab the cases.
-Each case contains a different item, either a title shot or a pink slip.

 TNA Turkey Bowl

-The TNA Turkey Bowl was a tournament held in 2007 and 2008 aired on the Thanksgiving night episode of TNA Impact!
-The tournament consisted of three preliminary three way matches.
-Each match featured a member of the Heavyweight Division, The X Division, and The Tag Team Division with the winner of the match going on to the finals.
+The TNA Turkey Bowl is a special match that airs on the Thanksgiving night episode of Impact!.
+Initially, it was a tournament held in 2007 and 2008 that aired on the Thanksgiving night episode of TNA Impact!, and consisted of three preliminary three-way matches.
+Each match featured a member of the Heavyweight Division, the X Division, and the Tag Team Division, with the winner of the match going on to the finals.
 The winner of the finals, also a three-way match, won $25,000.
-The wrestler who lost in the finals was forced to put on a turkey suit.
+The wrestler who was pinned in the finals was forced to put on a turkey suit.
+The 2008 Turkey Bowl would be the last until 2011, where it would return, but as a single match going forward.
+This format lasted until 2016, save for a two year absence, and for the 2017 Turkey Bowl, it was changed to a five-on-five intergender tag team match.

-The TNA Turkey Bowl returned with a different format in 2011, 2012, 2013 and 2016 which aired on the Thanksgiving night episode of Impact Wrestling.